pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/lesson-notes/README.md

 Let's take a few minutes to write some pseudocode to check if the URL entered starts with `http` or `https` and share it as a class.

-It is essential to work on your problem-solving skills and devise a way to solve the problem.
+Working on your problem-solving skills and devising a way to solve the problem is essential.
 Try not to peek until you have come up with your plan first.

 <details><summary>One possible way to do it</summary>